mblayman/mattlayman.com/site/2015/oh-my-zsh.md

 blog: True
 title: Oh, my shell?
 Oh My Zsh
 date: 2015-05-28T08:00:00Z
+summary: >-
+  If you spend a lot of time on a Linux or Mac terminal, you may be familiar with bash, the shell program that your terminal uses by default.
+  In this post,
+  we will look at Zsh,
+  an alternative shell,
-summary: Change from bash to Zsh and reap some amazing benefits
+  and some of the amazing benefits that it can offer over bash.
 template: writing.j2
+image: omz.png

 ---
 <img class='book' src='omz.png'>